Check out some of the best places to buy used food trucks and food trailers

 You can also search for pre-1980s and vintage food trucks.

 There is a Facebook group for pretty much every niche you can think of these days and the mobile catering industry is no exception.

-There are many Facebook groups for mobile vendors to share tips and information and also for buying and selling used food trucks, trailers and equipment.
+There are many Facebook groups for mobile vendors to share tips and information and also for buying and selling used food trucks, trailers, and equipment.

-Here’s a couple of groups to get you started.
+Here are a couple of groups to get you started.

 There are a lot more groups than this, Just search for keywords like used or second-hand food trucks and equipment and you should get quite a few results.

 A food truck, trailer, or any other type of mobile catering unit is the biggest investment you will make when starting a mobile food business.

 This is why it is important to do your due diligence and make sure you buy the right food truck for your needs and are not left out of pocket.

 So here are a few things you can look out for before making that big purchase.